INFORMATION & FREQUENTLY ASKED QUESTIONS

 You have the right to receive a “Good Faith Estimate” explaining how much your health care will cost!

-Under new 2022 federal law, health care providers need to give patients who don’t have certain types of health care coverage or who are not using certain types of health care coverage an estimate of their bill for health care items and services before those items or services are provided.
+Under federal law, health care providers need to give patients who don’t have certain types of health care coverage or who are not using certain types of health care coverage an estimate of their bill for health care items and services before those items or services are provided.

 - You have the right to receive a Good Faith Estimate for the total expected cost of any health care items or services upon request or when scheduling such items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.